xtreme6007/shop-and-fix/README.md

 ## Contributers
 Contributers for this project were:

-Preston Nichols
+Preston Nichols,
-Israel Varela
+Israel Varela,
-Serge Bryan
+Serge Bryan,
-Bobby Evans
+Bobby Evans,

 ## Tests